oguz81/ForcedPendulum/README.txt

 FORCED PENDULUM

-This is the 2D simulation if forced damped pendulum with C++ using OpenGL.
+This is the 2D simulation of forced damped pendulum with C++ using OpenGL.
 OpenGL version 3.30

 We used Runge-Kutta method to solve the differential equation of the pendulum's motion.